Kernix13/the-quote-card-express/README.md

 server.js:

-1. /your/api/path
+1. `/your/api/path`
-2. API_BASE_URL
+2. `API_BASE_URL`
-3. endpoint
+3. `endpoint`: including `process.env.CLIENT_ID`
-4. CLIENT_ID in .env
+4. `process.env.CLIENT_ID` from `.env` file

 front-end function

-1. DOMAIN
+1. `DOMAIN`: your `localhost` address or website
-2. /your/api/path which is from server.js (or vice versa)
+2. `/your/api/path` from server.js (or vice versa)

+### Top Common Uses of Express.js

+- Act as a proxy to hide API keys ✅ or handle CORS 📌
+- Create your own API that returns JSON data 📌
+- Add custom middleware for logging, validation, or error handling
+- Connect to a database for full-stack apps
+- Handle forms, authentication, and sessions
+- Build RESTful APIs (CRUD) for mobile or frontend frameworks
+- Serve static files (HTML, CSS, JS, images) ❓
+- Use templating engines to generate dynamic HTML